 Yes!
 Loquat skin is completely edible.
 Loquats have a very thin skin, like an apple or a pear, that is perfectly fine to eat.

-The skin is thin and edible, but the fruit has a very large seed pod inside that is toxic, so the seeds are not edible.
+The skin is edible, but the fruit has a very large seed pod inside that is toxic, so the seeds are not edible.

 When to pick loquats

-The fruit grows in clusters on the tree, as you can see from the photo above.
-Those are the loquats I picked for this jam!
+The fruit grows in clusters on the tree.
+Those are the actual loquats I picked for this jam!

 - Peach pepper jam